fbpx

 Knowledge Evidence

-• Requirements for currency of skill and knowledge
+• requirements for currency of skill and knowledge

-Legal, workplace and community considerations, including:
+legal, workplace and community considerations, including:

-• Duty of care requirements
+• duty of care requirements

-• Own skills and limitations
+• own skills and limitations

-• Privacy and confidentiality requirements
+• rpivacy and confidentiality requirements

 Considerations when providing CPR, including:

-• Appropriate duration and cessation of CPR
+• appropriate duration and cessation of CPR

-• Appropriate use of an AED
+• appropriate use of an AED

-• Chain of survival
+• chain of survival

 HLTAID011